foodinsect/ALU_74181/README.md

 - **Datasheet-Based Design**: This design strictly follows the functional description provided in the ALU 74181 datasheet.
 - **Input-Output Mapping**: The mapping of inputs to outputs is implemented as specified in the datasheet.

-### Files

-- `alu_74181.v`: Verilog implementation of the ALU 74181 based on the datasheet.
-- `tb_alu_74181.v`: Testbench for simulating and verifying the functionality of the ALU 74181.

 ## 02_ALU_74181_comb